-Day trips from Key West to Cuba – can it be done?
-The short answer is; YES, it can!
+Day trips from Key West to Cuba – can it be done this year?
+The short answer is:

-There are a few ways to travel to Cuba from Key West in 2022 and 2023, but none of them are currently commercial options.
-So, let me tell you here how to do it!
+There are a few ways to travel to Cuba from Key West, but none of them are currently commercial options.

 If you’re looking for a hassle-free way to travel from Key West to Cuba, you can actually do a chartered private jet flight!

-There are a few companies that offer chartered flights from Key West to Cuba, and they typically depart from the Key West International Airport.
+A few companies offer chartered flights from Key West to Cuba, and they typically depart from the Key West International Airport.

-The flight time is between 30 and 50 minutes, so it’s a quick and easy way to get to Cuba for a day trip.
+The flight time is between 30 and 50 minutes, so it’s a quick and easy way to get From Key West to Cuba for a day trip.

 One thing to keep in mind when booking a chartered flight (or any flight) is that you will still need to obtain a Cuban tourist card beforehand.

-If your tour operator does not provide this, it can be done through a Cuban embassy or consulate.
-You can also buy a visa from an online provider, and have it sent right to your door before your trip.
+If your tour operators do not provide this, the easiest is to buy a visa from an online provider and have it sent right to your door before your trip.

 Price example for a private jet fare from Key West to Havana, Cuba (*before taxes and fees):